University of Connecticut Tuition and Fees

 Financial Aid

-At the University of Connecticut, 82% of students receive financial aid, from student loans to grants to loans.
+At the University of Connecticut, 83% of students received financial aid in the 2022-23 academic year.
 UConn is need-blind, meaning that if you can’t afford to pay out of pocket for tuition, your application will still be considered.

 The federal government is the largest provider of student financial aid.
 However, aid can also be given by state governments, colleges and universities, private companies, and nonprofits.
 The different types include: